Skip to main content

 Once all the connection data has been configured and profiles have been defined, we can move on to the main functionality of Analyze; the Analyze tab.
 In this part of the application the user can specify analyze functions on the columns of the imported metadata and Analyze the data in the database.

-At the left side of the window you see the imported tables or views.
-The right part shows the details and statistics of this table or view.
+On the left side of the window, you will see the imported tables or views.
+The right side displays the details and statistics for the selected table or view.

 To analyze one or more tables or views, click the Run Analyze Statistics button located at the bottom left of the window.